scriptkiddieke/python-programming/README.md

-Hi geeks!
+Hi there!
 Welcome to Introduction to python programming.

 Happy coding!!